-FAQ: “Why the big diferential between the $50 and the $200 version?”
-You can’t realistically build a DBeta from the $50 version as there’s not enough dimentioning and general detail, supporting documentation and what a person NEEDS to fabricate one in real life.
-If you a rocket scientist and engineer with time on your hands you can, but you’ll just end up writting and discovering everything covered in the full $200-$250 version.
+FAQ: “Why the big differential between the $50 and the $200 version?”
+You can’t realistically build a DBeta from the $50 version as there’s not enough dimensioning and general detail, supporting documentation and what a person NEEDS to fabricate one in real life.
+If you a rocket scientist and engineer with time on your hands you can, but you’ll just end up writing and discovering everything covered in the full $200-$250 version.
 If you just want “plans for a rocket” the $50 version is PERFECT.
 To really build the DBeta (and you can from locally available materials like sheet aluminium, steel plate stock and regular tubular steel) the more expensive version is the only way to do it.

 Partially completed model of a Daedalus Drogue Module

 Model of a Daedalus FC Module in Foamboard and Card

 You will have to sign and return an Information Property protection contract as there are some trade secrets in the design (especially in the fight computer and rear portion of the rocket motor), as well as a waiver releasing our company from liability in the finished product.

 Disclaimer: until the Stanford Systems Cicada Rocket Motor system is fully tested, the plans and designs offered here are entirely theoretical and the enthusiast builds especially the propulsion section at their own risk.
 As soon as data becomes available, the plans will be upgraded with statement (and supporting data) that the rocket motor itself is tested and reliable.

 As always, my work is consuming more money than its making.
 If you like the quality of research so far, please underwrite me to whatever degree you can and this will free me up to continue working.